Samuelehacker/EMAIL-SPAMMER-BOMBER/README.md

 # EMAIL-SPAMMER-BOMBER
-Use this script at your risk
+Use this script at your risk-Python file